kwaldenphd/python-workflows/README.md

 <blockquote>Q1: Work through the <a href="https://docs.spyder-ide.org/current/videos/first-steps-with-spyder.html">"First Steps with Spyder"</a>resources provided in the Spyder documentation.
 That includes two 3.5 minute videos that introduce you to the basics of the Spyder IDE and how to get started with Python in Spyder.
 Describe your experience getting  started with Spyder using  these materials/resources.</blockquote>

-<blockquote>Q2: How is Spyder different than previous IDEs?
-What do you see as strengths/advantages?
-What do you see as possible challenges?</blockquote>

-<blockquote>Q3: Take a program (<code>.py</code> file) from a previous lab or collaborative problem solving session and load it into Spyder.
+<blockquote>Q2: Take a program (<code>.py</code> file) from a previous lab or collaborative problem solving session and load it into Spyder.
 Explore how the program runs in a different IDE.
 In particular, explore Spyder's options to run portions or a selection of the larger program.
 How does this change the way you interact with the program?</blockquote>

 ## Debugging